 Day 2 in Trier

-Day two in Trier start by visiting the Kurfürstliches Palais and the Konstantin Basilika which in the 17th century became part of the newly built palace.
+Start day two in Trier by visiting the Kurfürstliches Palais and the Konstantin Basilika which in the 17th century became part of the newly built palace.
 Head to Kaiserthermen, the third-largest spa complex in the Roman Empire.

-Head to the Amphitheater that was the scene of gladiator fights and animal competitions.
+Head to the Amphitheater, which was the scene of gladiator fights and animal competitions.
 It is used today for occasional outdoor concerts.
 End the day with a wine tasting.

 Things to see